Storm safety

 During a storm

-• report any fallen powerlines, trees in contact with powerlines, fires or property damage to your local electricity distributor as soon as possible.
-For Ausgrid call 13 13 88.
+• report any fallen powerlines, trees in contact with powerlines, fires or property damage to Ausgrid online at ausgrid.com.au/hazards or by calling 13 13 88 (24hrs).

 • unplug sensitive appliances such as computers, video recorders and televisions.